rickardlindberg/rickardlindberg.me/writing/rlmeta-poster-2/index.template.markdown

 $:shell:rlmeta-poster-2:./make.py

-The meaning of a meta compilation is to create a new version of RLMeta that can still reproduce it self from the source code.
+The meaning of a meta compilation is to create a new version of RLMeta that can still reproduce itself from the source code.

 In the output above, we can see that it compiled RLMeta and wrote the result to `rlmeta1.py`.
 In this case, since it is exactly the same as `rlmeta.py`, the